Transmutable/tiny-memex/README.md

-# 20 Tiny Memex from Trevor Flowers at Transmutable
+# 20 Tiny Memex

+A project from Trevor Flowers at Transmutable.